Welcome to the weekly Sunday Statistics Post.

 Anyway, on to our weekly stats!

-With Week 9 we continue our positive ROI ways. :)
+With Week 8 we’re back to our positive ROI ways. :)

 Units, profits and losses: